BANGAUTOGLASS

 How Bang AutoGlass Can Help with Your Claim

 Navigating an insurance claim can feel like an extra headache on top of already dealing with broken glass.
 If you haven't started the claim process yet, Bang AutoGlass can assist you in understanding how to get that moving.
-We don't file the claim on your behalf — the claim is yours to submit to your insurer — but we can walk you through what information you'll typically need and help make the process less confusing.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 If your claim is already in progress and your insurer has approved the repair, we coordinate to keep the process as smooth as possible on the service side.